-Rebalance is a process of re-distributing data and indexes among available nodes.
+Rebalance is a process of re-distributing data, indexes, event processing, and query processing among available nodes.
 This process should be run whenever a node is added to or removed from an existing cluster as part of a scheduled or pre-planned maintenance activity.
 It can also be run after a node has been taken out of the cluster by means of failover, described below.
 Rebalance takes place while the cluster is running and servicing requests: clients continue to read and write to existing structures, while the data is being moved between Data Service nodes.
 Once data-movement has completed, the updated distribution is communicated to all applications and other relevant consumers.
 See Rebalance, for more information.

-Node removal allows a node to be taken out of a cluster in a highly controlled fashion, using rebalance to redistribute data and indexes among remaining nodes.
+Node removal allows a node to be taken out of a cluster in a highly controlled fashion, using rebalance to redistribute data, indexes, event processing, and query processing among remaining nodes.
 It is to be used only when are nodes in the cluster are responsive.
 It can be used on any node.
 See Removal, for more information.

 Failover is the process by which a cluster-node can be removed; either proactively, to support required maintenance, or reactively, in the event of an outage.
 Two types of failover are supported, which are graceful (for Data Service nodes only) and hard (for nodes of any kind).
 Both types can be applied manually when needed.
 Hard can also be applied automatically, by means of prior configuration: in which case it becomes known as automatic failover.
 See Failover, for more information.

 Recovery allows a previously failed-over node to be added back into its original cluster, by means of the rebalance operation.
 Full recovery involves removing all pre-existing data from, and assigning new data to, the node that is being recovered.
 Delta recovery maintains and resynchronizes a node’s pre-existing data.
 See Recovery, for more information.